Incubating Success: Young Tanzanian Entrepreneur Mentors Other Businesswomen

-Now in its sixth year, STRYDE strives to set rural youth in East Africa on a path of economic independence.
-Starting with self awareness exercises and personal effectiveness training – including skills such as communication and decision-making – STRYDE helps young people discover their strengths, present themselves professionally, manage their finances and start their own enterprises.
+The STRYDE program, which came to a close this year, worked to set rural youth in East Africa on a path of economic independence.
+Starting with self-awareness exercises and personal effectiveness training – including skills such as communication and decision-making – STRYDE helped young people discover their strengths, present themselves professionally, manage their finances, and start their own enterprises.

-“What woke me up in STRYDE training was personal effectiveness.
-This made me discover the opportunity I had that I could use to start and grow business,” she says.
-Ndinagwe decided to start with what she knew by reviving her ailing father’s egg incubation business.
-She borrowed some money from her friend to buy two trays of eggs, and was able to repay the loan 45 days later after tripling her returns.
+“What woke me up in the STRYDE training was personal effectiveness.
+This made me discover the opportunity I had that I could use to start and grow a business,” she says.
+Ndinagwe decided to start with what she knew, by reviving her ailing father’s egg incubation business.
+She borrowed some money from her friend to buy two trays of eggs and was able to repay the loan 45 days later after tripling her returns.

 Ndinagwe went from not earning any income, to earning more than $210 a month.
-She uses income from the incubation business to help with family expenses, and she is saving up other earnings to expand her business, build her own house and continue her education.
+She uses the income from the incubation business to help with family expenses, and she is saving up other earnings to expand her business, build her own house, and continue her education.
 “I want to go back to college and get further educated in entrepreneurship and business management.
-My dad cannot pay for my education so I will save and pay for myself from my business,” she says in a determined voice.
+My dad cannot pay for my education, so I will save and pay for myself from my business,” she says.

-Funded by the ExxonMobil Foundation, Business Women Connect aims to improve women micro-entrepreneurs’ access to mobile savings technologies and business skills in two regions in Tanzania.
+Funded by the ExxonMobil Foundation, Business Women Connect aims to improve women micro-entrepreneurs’ access to mobile savings technologies and business skills.
 Ndinagwe and 14 other local women business counselors learned facilitation skills in a three-week training, where Ndinagwe paid special attention to practicing her public speaking skills.
 “When I started training women I was not afraid.
 My voice had increased and I felt well-equipped to do the work,” she says.

 Ndinagwe follows up with individual women to advise them on their business and ensure they are putting these lessons into action.
-She notes that the trainings on record-keeping and profitability are particularly helpful, as many of the women had never separated their business finaces from their personal and family finances before.
+She notes that the training on recordkeeping and profitability is particularly helpful, as many of the women had never separated their business finances from their personal and family finances before.

 Vicky Frank Katage, who was among Ndinagwe’s 63 trainees from the first cohort of BWC, can already see how her tailoring business is benefiting from her new knowledge.
 “I learned about keeping records and managing finances.
 This has helped me much as I now see myself as a real businesswoman.
 I have vision of where I want my business to go.”

-BWC participants are gaining a network of other women entrepreneurs in their community, and Ndinagwe has become a role model to many of them.
+BWC participants are gaining a network of other women entrepreneurs in their community, and Ndinagwe has become a role model for many of them.

 Thanks to the training, Martha realized she could expand her business by using savings, without taking out a loan.
 After talking with other businesswomen and asking customers about their preferences for the first time, Martha was able to identify a new product line for her business – handmade jewelry purses, which are already selling well.